Jadamso/Rbooks/docs/03-ROLS.md

 We always get coefficients back when running `feols`, and sometimes the computed p-values are very small.
 The interpretation of those numbers rests on many assumptions:

-* only supply was affected.
-(Instrument exogeneity)
+* only supply was affected (Instrument exogeneity)
-* the shock is large enough to be picked up statistically.
-(Instrument relevance)
+* the shock is large enough to be picked up statistically (Instrument relevance)
-* supply and demand are linear and additively seperable.
-(Functional form)
+* supply and demand are linear and additively seperable (Functional form)
-* we were not cycling through different IV's.
-(Multiple hypotheses)
+* we were not cycling through different IV's (Multiple hypotheses)

 We are rarely sure that all of these assumptions hold, and this is one reason why researchers often also report their OLS results.

 In practice, it is hard to find a good instrument.
 For example, suppose we asked "what is the effect of wages on police demanded?" and examined a policy which lowered the educational requirements from 4 years to 2 to become an officer.
-This increases the labour supply, but it also affects the demand curve through ``general equilibrium'': as some of the new officers were potentially criminals.
+This increases the labour supply, but it also affects the demand curve through "general equilibrium": as some of the new officers were potentially criminals.
 With fewer criminals, the demand for likely police shifts down.

 In practice, it is also easy to find a bad instrument.
-As you search for good instruments, sometimes random noise will appear like a good instrument (Spurious Instruments).
-Worse, if you search for a good instrument for too long, you can also be led astray from important questions (Spurious Research).
+Paradoxically, IV's are something you are supposed to find but never search for.
+As you search for good instruments, sometimes random noise will appear like a good instrument (Spurious instruments).
+Worse, if you search for a good instrument for too long, you can also be led astray from important questions.